Alaverdi Ramazanov: Early ONE career

 Ramazanov made his ONE debut at ONE Championship: Kingdom of Heroes on October 6, 2018 against the heavily favored Phetmorakot Petchyindee Academy.
 Despite receiving a cut on the back of his head, Ramazanov outstruck Phetmorakot and fought on to claim the unanimous decision victory.

 He then faced Andrew Miller at ONE Championship: Heart of the Lion on November 9, 2018.
 Ramazanov made quick work of the Scotsman with a 57-second, first-round knockout.
 Ramazanov's KO of Miller stood as a ONE Super Series record for fastest knockout until Kohei "Momotaro" Kodera's 41-second knockout of Singtongnoi Por.Telakun at ONE Championship: Immortal Triumph on September 6, 2019.

 Only two weeks later, Ramazanov stepped in on short notice to face Saemapetch Fairtex at ONE Championship: Conquest of Champions on November 23, 2018.
 Despite keeping the fight close and competitive, Ramazanov lost the fight by unanimous decision.

 On February 16, 2019, Alaverdi Ramazanov faced Kongsak P.K.
 SaenchaiMuaythaiGym at ONE Championship: Clash of Legends.
 Once again, Ramazanov was able to keep the fight close but ultimately lost via split decision.

 Nevertheless, Ramazanov would bounce back as he faced Serbian-American veteran Ognjen Topic at ONE Championship: Dreams of Gold on August 16, 2019.
-Alaverdi Ramazanov came out strong and was able to knock down Topic three times within the first round, claiming the decisive TKO victory.
+Ramazanov came out strong and was able to knock down Topic three times within the first round, claiming the decisive TKO victory.